Rinfella/zola-ssg/content/Useful SSH configurations for your server.md

 ```

 In the above hierarchy, `DenyUsers` has the highest priority, it consists of users whose name has or starts with the specified pattern.
-Like wise, you can set a number of allowed or denied users or groups based on your needs
+Like wise, you can set a number of allowed or denied users or groups based on your needs.
+`DenyUsers` has the highest priority while `AllowGroups` has the lowest priority.

+### Authorized Keys

+We have `AuthorizedKeysFile` variable, which specifies the file that contains the keys which users will be using for authentication.